Joining Jack

 I never noticed any major improvements when I started taking the drug, but the remarkable thing was, at 12, I stabilised and seemed to stay the same for four years.
 I managed to continue walking until I was 16 years old.

 At 16 I went through a difficult time at school that really impacted my mental health.
-During that time, I accidently flipped my wheelchair (which had no tippers) which led me to me breaking my arm and shoulder.
+During that time, I accidentally flipped my wheelchair which led to me breaking my arm and shoulder.
 My bones are weaker because I take steroids so they break more easily.

-The impact of fractures meant I struggled to balance to walk and felt safer staying in my wheelchair.
-It wasn’t muscle weakness that took me off my feet but the emotional impact of Duchenne.
-I will always wonder if I didn’t have that accident would I still be walking?
 I picked myself up though and continued with my education.
-I passed my GCSEs and managed to get a place at college doing a BTEC Level 3 in Graphic design.
+I passed my GCSEs and managed to get a place at college doing a BTEC Level 3 in Graphic Design.
 Unlike my friends with Duchenne, I have never had to have a reduced timetable due to tiredness.
-I have stayed full time in high school and college.

-I noticed I don’t get sick with bugs like my Duchenne friends and I have never been hospitalised with illness which is common for people with Duchenne.
-I do believe I have stayed well and had the stamina to do so well because I am taking Givinostat.
+I noticed I don't get sick with bugs like my Duchenne friends and I have never been hospitalised with illness, which is common for people with Duchenne.
+I do believe I have stayed well because I am taking Givinostat.

 I'm glad givinostat is approved for ambulant and non-ambulant boys.
 I am glad that my friends will get the chance that I got more than four years ago to try a treatment that is now proven to slow the progression of the disease.
 Thank you to everyone that has supported me on my journey to find a treatment for Duchenne.